hioscripts/tomcat/README.md

-# Tomcat, JDK Install Script
+# Tomcat Bash Script

-You can use this script to install Apache Tomcat, JDK, Apache Web serve, MySQL ,Phpmyadmin and PHP.
-This script only works on AlmaLinux 8
+You can use this script to install Apache Tomcat, JDK, Apache Web server, MySQL ,Phpmyadmin and PHP.
+This script only works on AlmaLinux 8.